"Better Not Look Down"

 I wound up setting my story mostly in and outside the iconic Bradbury Building in downtown LA, with one scene set in Barney's Beanery, an eating place immortalized by sculptor Ed Kienholz in an installation piece I used to visit at the Stedelijk Museum in Amsterdam when I lived in The Netherlands in the late '70s and early '80s and found myself feeling homesick for the US.
 I also used this story as a chance to experiment with jumping back and forth in time, and with what's called a "ticking clock" plot structure.

 The collection was published by Down and Out Books in December 2020.
+Two years later, "Better Not Look Down" was reprinted in A Hint of Hitchcock, edited by Cameron Trost (Black Beacon Books, 2022).

 Return to Bibliography.